Last updated on March 29, 2025

 Rule 0 Violations Check

 One thing to keep in mind with this deck is that not all players enjoy when you use infect to win games of Commander.
 This is because some players feel the mechanic was specifically balanced for a 20-life format, and being able to do only a fourth of a players’ starting life but still kill them is too powerful.
-It might be worth checking with your playgroup if they’re okay with you having some infect cards in this deck.
-There are so few that it would be easy for you to swap them out, even if you’re just plugging in a few extra lands.
+It is worth a check in with your playgroup if they’re okay with you having some infect cards in this deck.
+There are so few that it would be easy for you to swap them out, even if you just plug in a few basic lands.

 Budget Options